jl2922/hps/README.md

 ## Overview

-HPS is a header-only C++11 library for serializing highly structured data, originally designed for serious high performance scientific computing where we need to efficiently serialize highly structured data to a sufficiently small and flat structure and pass them over the network, write them to the file system, or simply to compress them to reduce the memory consumption.
+HPS is a header-only C++11 library for serializing highly structured data, originally designed for high performance scientific computing where we need to efficiently serialize highly structured data to a sufficiently small and flat structure and pass them over the network, write them to the file system, or simply to compress them to reduce the memory consumption.

-It has the **state of the art performance** in terms of both the speed and the size of the serialized messages.
+It has the **state of the art performance** regarding both the speed and the size of the serialized messages.
+Check the benchmarks below.

-In addition, it requires the least amount of human efforts to use for use cases similar to high performance computing.
+In addition, it requires the least amount of human efforts to use for high performance computing or similar use cases.
-There is **no need for separate schema files or special data structures**, HPS works on STL containers and user defined types directly, just like Boost but much faster.
+There is **no need for separate schema files or special data structures**, HPS works on STL containers and user-defined types directly, just like Boost but much faster.
 Even extra compilation and linking of the library is not needed, HPS is header-only and all you need is `#include "path/to/hps.h"`.

 Note: HPS requires manual handling of data backward compatibility issues.